 We nurture individual strengths and encourage young people to approach challenges positively by developing confidence, motivation, independence, self-awareness and a sense of self-worth.

 Our children and young people enjoy a safe, stable and caring home in a variety of residential settings.
 There are eight residential houses on site.
 All are fully self-contained within the grounds.
 Each house has between three and eight single bedrooms and most bedrooms have en suite facilities.

 Each house has its own kitchen, lounge, activity room and sensory/ soft room as well as office and sleep-in accommodation.
 All houses have access to a garden.

 All young people are encouraged and supported to personalise their own rooms.
 All have their own music systems, TV and DVD.
 The fittings and furnishings in each house reflect the needs of the group as a whole.

 For example the ‘activity’ space in a younger children’s house may be a playroom, while this area is used as a quieter place for the computer or individual pastimes in a house for 16-19 year olds.

 Each house’s purpose reflects the needs of different age and ability groups.
 The age, interests, experience and qualifications of staff are matched to meet the range of age and need.
 Young people are initially assessed and placed in a house according to age and ability and move house when these needs change.

-Two of our houses are for young people who have been assessed as being within the more severe range on the Autistic Spectrum, many of whom have challenging behaviour.
+- Support young people who have been assessed as being within the more severe range on the Autistic Spectrum, many of whom have challenging behaviour.

-Two of our houses are geared towards helping young people towards independence.
+- Are geared towards helping young people towards independence.

-Two of our houses offer complex care provision including crisis intervention using a ‘team around the child’ approach.
+- Offer complex care provision including crisis intervention using a ‘team around the child’ approach.

 ‘Home is the centre of a young person’s life, providing care, warmth and security.
 The emphasis, within the homes, is on building and maintaining friendships and relationships’.